 Accessibility for the public is also key; all our furniture is fairly-priced to encourage people to buy second-hand and help reduce waste, as well as allowing anyone on any income to furnish their home properly.
 The workshops we run around refurbishment and upcycling are also completely free, a deliberate decision to ensure they remain accessible to everyone in the community.
-"These skills - knowing how to repair things, how to make best use of what we've got – are essential.
+Founder Bradley said "These skills - knowing how to repair things, how to make best use of what we've got – are essential.
 Everyone should have them.
-There's no point locking them behind a paywall." (direct quote)
+There's no point locking them behind a paywall."

 We're still working hard to change the public's perception of recycled furniture - whilst many consider it a chance to get something unique, some see it as a less upmarket option.
 Creating a space that allows people to come in and browse properly is essential to helping people realise the opportunity in buying upcycled pieces.

 Number of people who attend workshops on upcycling, repair, and refurbishing of items.